SarpongAbasimi/PensieriScala/F.md

 val personOne: Person = Person("Fede", 1000)
 ```

-We made mention of `Float`, `Double` and `String` as `normal` or `zero level` types in scala, what about `List`, `Option`, `Either` and `Map`? what are these?
+We made mention of `Float`, `Double` and `String` as `normal` or `level zero` types in scala, what about `List`, `Option`, `Either` and `Map`? what are they?

-Well, these are what we call first-order types or level one types because they can't be attached to a value by themselves.
+Well, these are what we call `first-order` types or `level one` types because they can't be attached to a value by themselves.
 If we put the expression below in the Scala compiler we would get this error message

 ```
 val countries: List = List("🇬🇭 ", "🇪🇸 ", "🇺🇸", "🇬🇧", "🇯🇵" )